reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 - Logging a value to the console
 - Saving a file
 - Setting an async timer
-- Making an AJAX HTTP request
+- Making an HTTP request
 - Modifying some state that exists outside of a function, or mutating arguments to a function
 - Generating random numbers or unique random IDs (such as `Math.random()` or `Date.now()`)